History of Portugal

-Successive governments led by communists, socialists and social-democrats continued their mismanagement of Portugal.
-Portugal joined the European Community in 1986, and with the large infusion of capital to bring the country above 3rd country status, prosperity and double digit economic growth in the late 80's and early 90's was achieved along with near zero employment rate.
+Successive governments led by communists, socialists and social-democrats took turns managing Portugal.
+Portugal joined the European Community in 1986, and with the large infusion of capital to bring the country above 3rd country status, prosperity and double digit economic growth in the late 80’s and early 90’s was achieved along with near zero employment rate.
 Joining the EC gave the country a boost, with a flurry of grants and investments that contributed to new roads and an overall upgrade of a dilapidated infrastructure.
 However it is estimated that only 36% of the funds contributed to this growth with 64% of the grants wasted in mismanagement and corruption.